Do you wash ‘n’ wear? These quick-drying boxers are perfect for super-light travel

 However, here’s the real trick; the Give-N-Go don’t smell.
 Wear them for three days and they’re really pretty good to keep wearing.
 The silky, soft material they’re made from seems resistant to stains, too (no, we didn’t test this to the limit).

+So are they better than merino wool?
 Also on our trip was a pair of merino wool-fashioned Icebreaker Anatomica boxers.
 The head-to-head results were a draw – both Icebreaker and ExOfficio and super-comfy, super-light, and both easy to wash and quick to dry.
-However, in our experience merino wool only lasts a year of even sporadic use until tears appear.
+However, in our experience, merino wool only lasts a year of even sporadic use until tears appear.
 So our money’s on ExOfficio in the pants department – and the Give-N-Go and the brand’s best (and best value) effort yet.